 Use the drop down list above to select your option.
 Price shown is GBP (ex VAT).
 Local currency price and price breaks (if applicable) will be shown once you have chosen an option.

 This deluxe amplifier kit can be used with any personal stereo equipment, including MP3 players.
 The kit has a volume control & power LED.
-It can be powered by a batteries connected to the PP3 clip or a DC power module can be plugged in when the batteries automatically disconnect and the power supply is used.
+It can be powered by a battery connected to the PP3 clip or a DC power module can be plugged in, in which case the batteries automatically disconnect and the power supply is used.
 The kit can be powered off a 2V to 15V supply, though the volume is better with a higher supply.
-It uses a TDA2822M audio amplifier IC which can output 1W per channel.
+It uses a NJM2073D audio amplifier IC which can output 1W per channel.

 This kit requires soldering.

 - Choice of iPod or 3mm jack cable.

 - 1 x Red 5mm Diffused LED - 275mCd.

 - 1 x PP3 Battery Clip Lead (Heavy Duty).